hashicorp/vault/website/source/docs/secrets/generic/index.html.md

 Key           	Value
 lease_id      	secret/foo/e4514713-d5d9-fb14-4177-97a7f7f64518
 lease_duration	3600
-lease         	1h
+ttl		1h
 zip           	zap
 ```

-As expected, we get the value previously set back as well as our custom lease.
+As expected, we get the value previously set back as well as our custom TTL.
-The lease_duration has been set to 3600 seconds, or one hour as specified.
+The lease_duration has been set to 3600 seconds (one hour) as specified.